aws-samples/eks-blueprints-for-terraform-workshop/content/040_hub_spoke/020_hub_spoke_connectivity/010-configure-hub-cluster.md

 :::
 <!-- prettier-ignore-end -->

-### 3. Restart Argo CD Pods to Apply Pod Identity
+### 3. Restart ArgoCD Pods to Apply Pod Identity

-When we initially installed Argo CD, there was no pod identity association.
+When we initially installed ArgoCD, there was no pod identity association.
 The pod identity was added in this chapter.
-Let's recreate the Argo CD pods so they get configured for pod identity:
+Let's recreate the ArgoCD pods so they get configured for pod identity:

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=true showLineNumbers=false language=yaml }